Leicester: Places of worship

 Masjid Umar (Mosque), Guru Nanak Gurdwara (Sikh), Neve Shalom Synagogue (Progressive Jewish).

 Culture

 The city hosts annually a Caribbean Carnival and parade (the largest in the UK outside London), Diwali celebrations (the largest outside of India), the largest comedy festival in the UK Leicester Comedy Festival and a Pride Parade (Leicester Pride).
 Belgrave Road, not far from the city centre, is colloquially known as "The Golden Mile" because of the number of Jewellers.

 The Leicester International Short Film Festival is an annual event; it commenced in 1996 under the banner title of "Seconds Out".
-It has become one of the most important short film festivals in the UK and usually runs in early November, with venues including the Phoenix Square.
+It has become one of the most important short film festivals in the UK and usually runs in early November, with venues including the Phoenix Cinema and Arts Centre.

 Notable arts venues in the city include: